hackclub/hackclub/workshops/todo_app_using_meanjs/README.md

   $ node –v (display the node version)
   ```

-- We can also check our NPM (Node Package Manager) version using the below command.
+- We can also check our npm (Node Package Manager) version using the below command.

   ```
-  $ npm –v (display the NPM version)
+  $ npm –v (display the npm version)
   ```

 - Node Package Manager is basically used to build projects and to download Node.js library.